aspida/aspida/README.md

 1. Reproduce the endpoint directory structure in the apis directory
 1. Export Methods interface with TS file
 1. Call 'aspida --build' with npm scripts
-1. API type definition file 'apis / \$ api.ts' will be generated, so import the application and make an HTTP request
+1. API type definition file 'apis/\$api.ts' will be generated, so import the application and make an HTTP request

 ## Getting Started